15241192958/Bi-xlstm-QeoGNN/README.md

 # Bi-xlstm-QeoGNN
-predict molecular property using QeoGNN
+Using a QeoGNN to predict property of various molecules.

+Run train_multi.py to reproduce the results in the paper.